Plas Menai Booking Terms and Conditions

 - an alternative course on the same date or a different set of dates.

 You will be asked by the Centre to confirm your chosen option and this may be required in writing.
 All refunds will be paid within 10 working days after we receive confirmation from you.

 7. Safety - THE CUSTOMER’S ATTENTION IS PARTICULARLY DRAWN TO THE PROVISIONS OF THIS CONDITION

 7.1 In addition to enjoyment and learning new skills, safety is of paramount importance on all the Centre’s courses.
-Clearly, watersports and adventure activities are hazardous by their nature and participants, parents or guardians must accept that there are risks and the inevitable bumps and scrapes which happen during the thrills and spills of fast moving activities.
+Clearly, water sports and adventure activities are hazardous by their nature and participants, parents or guardians must accept that there are risks and the inevitable bumps and scrapes which happen during the thrills and spills of fast-moving activities.
 The Centre will perform Services with reasonable skill and care.
 In providing an appropriate system of work and to manage associated risks, we implement various health and safety measures including appropriate staff qualifications and training, protective and safety equipment, and policies and procedures, which are reviewed on a regular basis.

 In doing so, we reserve the right to modify or cancel an activity if we feel that there are unmanageable risks.

 7.2 The Customer must comply with all health and safety policies and procedures, and other instructions given by the Centre and its duly authorised staff, including those relating to fire and evacuation.